 DJI has once again set the bar high for unmanned aerial vehicles!
 DJI, known for its Phantom series, prides itself with their newest and first ever compact drone: The Mavic Pro.
 Portable, durable, and accessible are some qualities that the new Mavic Pro promises to drone users all over the world.
-Editor’s choice on many gadget review sites, will the Mavic Pro live up to our expectations?
+Will the Mavic Pro live up to our expectations?
 Let’s find out!

 Inside the Box

 - 1 x Lithium ion Intelligent Flight Battery

 - 1 x Remote Controller

 - 3 x Propeller Pair

 - 1 x Micro SD Card (16GB)

 - 1 x RC Cable (Lightning connector)